Fable Legends: Hero Rotation

-A limited amount of heroes would have been available for free at a given time, after which a new set of heroes would take their place for everybody to play for a period of time.
+A limited number of heroes would have been available for free at a given time, after which a new set of heroes would take their place for everybody to play for a period of time.
 Heroes could have also been purchased for permanent access by earned in-game currency or by real-life currency.

 Villains

 The villain player controls the nature of the quest the hero characters embark on, such as where enemies spawn, how aggressive they are, when the boss will come lumbering out of its lair, when to bring down an impassable portcullis or lay a trap to separate heroes from each other to thwart them.
-The Villain has a certain amount of "creature points", which he uses during a setup phase to plan his strategy.
+The Villain has a certain number of "creature points", which he uses during a setup phase to plan his strategy.
 Each creature costs a certain number of points to summon.
 During setup, the Villain can also place a certain number of interactive objects in the quest, such as traps and gates.

 Once the battle has begun, the Villain player focuses on ordering his creatures about in real time in a similar manner to an RTS game.
 He can order the creatures to attack a specific Hero, to activate special abilities, and to position for ambushes.
 During combat, he can also activate gates to damage and split up the Heroes, and use his traps to distract and wound them.